mozuma/mozuma/docs/3-mlmodulekit.md

 ## Usage

-In order to use the Docker Image and run a script called `main.py`, you should create a new `Dockerfile` with the following content.
+This example will go through the process to run a python script called `main.py` in the MLModuleKit docker image.

+As a first step, we need to create a `Dockerfile` that uses mlmodulekit, installs the latest version of MLModule and copies the script we want to run.

 ```Dockerfile
 FROM lsirepfl/mlmodulekit:3